Bluetooth Host Radio Support

 Note

 This won't remove Bluetooth driver support if it has already been installed.
-Also, this policy needs to be applied to the preinstall image.
+Also, this policy needs to be applied to the preinstalled image.

 How to change the Device ID Profile record published by Windows

 The Device ID Profile defines an SDP record that can be used to provide identity information to remote devices.
-Previous and current Windows versions have used the Device ID record published on paired devices to provide device-specific Hardware IDs for generic Bluetooth services.
+Windows uses the Device ID record published on paired devices to provide device-specific Hardware IDs for generic Bluetooth services.

 Windows also publishes a local Device ID record to identify the Windows device to remote Bluetooth devices.
-The default values can be adjusted by OEMs to better identify their specific Windows device.
+You can adjust the default values to better identify your specific Windows device.
 These values are defined as in the following table under the HKLM\System\CCS\services\BTHPORT\Parameters registry key:

 ValueName Type Description Default Value